 Men are not immature idiots and we shouldn’t treat them like they are.

 Just because you don’t understand my hobbies doesn’t mean they’re stupid.

 1. Men are not immature idiots and we shouldn’t treat them like they are.

 It’s a common trope that men are irresponsible or unable to take care of themselves or children.
 It’s a common and pervasive stereotype.
 I mean boys will be boys… right?

 You know what happens when people are always expecting, and allowing, you to be a certain way?
 You start thinking you should be that way or that you’re wrong/broken for not being that way.

-I don’t fix cars – am well aware of the place for junk car in Fort Lauderdale, I don’d build things, I hate yardwork, and couldn’t care less about the latest sports thingy.
+I don’t fix cars, I don’t build things, I hate yardwork, and couldn’t care less about the latest sports thingy.
 I do love to watch sappy movies, read, cook, and be responsible.